Papyrine/IconifyBundle/readme.md

 > Only icons referenced through the strongly-typed API are materialised.
 Dynamic, string-based lookups
 > (`Feather.PathOf(name)`, the `IconPack` indexer) resolve only icons that were *also* referenced
 > statically somewhere; otherwise they throw.
+>
+> This selection happens at **compile time**, not at trim or publish time.
+A
+> `not materialised` error means the icon was never referenced through a member access
+> the generator could see - not that trimming removed it.
+Materialised icons run their
+> registration from a module initializer that the trimmer preserves.

 ## Usage